 A whole decade of important work

-Our non-profit charity organization The Perfect World Foundation, was founded ten years ago by Lars and Ragnhild Jacobsson.
+Our non-profit charity organization, The Perfect World Foundation, was founded ten years ago by Lars and Ragnhild Jacobsson.
 The couple realized from the start that they needed all possible help and support to bring about real change for our planet’s animals and nature.

-Since 2014, we have had the honor of presenting ‘The Perfect World Award’ to Dr Jane Goodall (2015), Dr Richard Leakey (2016), Dr Sylvia Earle (2017), Sir David Attenborough (2018), Greta Thunberg (2019) and in 2021, Prince Albert II of Monaco will receive the award.
+Since 2014, we have had the honor of presenting ‘The Perfect World Award’ to Dr. Jane Goodall (2015), Dr. Richard Leakey (2016), Dr. Sylvia Earle (2017), Sir David Attenborough (2018), Greta Thunberg (2019).
+And in 2021, Prince Albert II of Monaco will receive the award.

-A upcoming and crucial decade
+An upcoming and crucial decade

 We are now facing the countdown of the next ten years.
 A countdown to find the urgently needed solutions to put an end the uncontrolled extinction of our wildlife and the consumption of our planet’s natural resources, and to reverse the threatening change of our climate.
 All to save our planet – a paradise in crisis.